mxagar/spark_big_data_guide/02_Spark/README.md

 General purpose programming languages are **procedural**: they use for-loops and the like to process data.
 However, Spark is written in [**Scala**](https://en.wikipedia.org/wiki/Scala_(programming_language)), which is both OOP and **functional**; when using the Python API PySpark, we need to employ the **functional methods** if we want to be fast.
 Under the hood, the Python code uses [py4j](https://www.py4j.org/) to make calls to the Java Virtual Machine (JVM) where the Scala library is running.

-Functional programming uses methods like `map()`, `apply()`, `filter()`, etc. In those, we pass a function to the method, which is the applied to the entire dataset, without the need to using for-loops.
+Functional programming uses methods like `map()`, `apply()`, `filter()`, etc. In those, we pass a function to the method, which is then applied to the entire dataset, without the need to using for-loops.

 This **functional programming** style is very well suited for distributed systems and it is related to how MapReduce and Hadoop work: